I decided to make a fun little gift that could be given during a Thanksgiving party or right before break.

 I was done in less than an hour by using my handy hair drier to dry the paint.

-Even if you cut out your own version by hand, you could still do something similar.
 I am curious, what are YOU most thankful for as a teacher this year?